hue-manatee/hue-manatee/README.md

 ```
 https://hue-manatee.herokuapp.com/api/light/magic
 ```
 Here is where the fun begins.
 Properties on the light can be accessed through a simple query string appended to the end of the url, making it accessible through many places.
-The only mandatory field is the bridgeLightId.
+The only mandatory field is the lightId.

 An httpie example would look like:
 ```